Specimen data imported into LabKey Server is stored in three related tables arranged as follows:

 is the most complex.

-table, which is accessed through the 'history' links in the vial view or directly via the specimenevent
+table, which is accessed through the [history] links in the individual vial view or directly via the SpecimenEvent

 table in the schema browser.

-The subset of fields that should be constant across locations (such as vial ID, vial volume, etc.) are also inserted into the study.vial
+The subset of fields that should be constant across locations (such as vial ID, vial volume, etc.) are also inserted into the study.SpecimenDetail

 table (accessible via the 'group by vial' links in LabKey Server) summarizes the data by collection.
-This table contains all fields from study.vial
+This table contains all fields from study.SpecimenDetail

 that are expected to be the same across all vials from a given collection (such as subject ID, visit, type, and draw timestamp).